azofeifa/FStitch/README.md

 $Sucessfully Compiled

-Importantly, will you now see the executable “FStitch” in the src directory.
-This will be the command used for the following computations.
+Importantly, you will now see the executable “FStitch” in the src directory.
+This will be the first command used for all the following computations.
 ##Input File
 The fast read stitcher program attempts to classify and identify contiguous regions of read coverage that are showing strong signal over background mapping noise.
 With this in mind, FStitch requires a BedGraph file.
 Where for each genomic position, the number of reads mapping to that position are provided.
 This commonly known as a BedGraph file<sup>2</sup>.
 Briefly a BedGraph file consists of four columns: chromosome, start genomic coordinate, stop genomic coordinate, coverage.
 Below is an example: